Data on Urban and Rural Hospitals

 - a nonmetropolitan county; or

-- a census tract in a metropolitan county that has a Rural Urban Community Area (RUCA) code of 4 or greater; or
+- a Census tract in a metropolitan county that has a Rural Urban Commuting Area (RUCA) code of 4 or greater; or

 - CAH = Critical Access Hospital (most rural hospitals are classified as Critical Access Hospitals)